Managing PostgreSQL users

 Open the current Terraform configuration file describing your infrastructure.

-For a complete list of editable fields in the Managed Service for PostgreSQL cluster user configuration, see the Terraform provider documentation.
+For a complete list of configurable fields of Managed Service for PostgreSQL cluster user accounts, refer to the Terraform provider guides.

 -